annagabain/Mom-Data/README.md

 This project is an application developed in Python, that runs in a command-line and is visually presented through the Heroku platform.

-:point_down: Click on the link below for the live view:
+:point_down: Click the link below for the live view:

 # [Live View](https://mom-data.herokuapp.com/)